dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 * [Maximum potency DevOps by Mitchell Hashimoto](#mitchell)
 * [Testing the Hard Stuff by John Hughes](#john).

-A really brief summary of all 14 talks I found interesting is available here:
+A really brief summary of all 14 talks I found interesting on day 2 is available here:

 ## <a name="bodil"></a>Programming, Only Better
 ### by Bodil Stokke [@bodil](http://twitter.com/bodil)